 The bottom line is to present yourself well.
 A pre-recording gives you a chance to put yourself in the director’s seat, to control the angles, the different “takes,” the lighting, and more.
 An adjusted wedding format deserves additional creativity by all of its participants, including you.

-- Camera: Your phone is more than enough video quality for this mission but if you have a camera, feel free to use it.
-Just be sure that your choice connects to a quality microphone (see above), as well as to a computer where you can edit the footage.
-The tech-savvy among us may be able to fully edit the video with just two thumbs on your smartphone.
+- Camera: Your smartphone has more than enough video quality for this mission, but if you have a camera, feel free to use it.
+Just be sure that your choice connects to a quality microphone (see above) as well as to a computer where you can edit the footage.
+The tech-savvy among us may be able to fully edit the video with just two thumbs on our smartphone.

 - Angles: Most people prefer an angle where the phone is slightly above your eye level, tilted downward toward your face.
 Use your judgment as to how much of you the audience should see.

 - Lighting: While most of us don’t have professional lighting rigs lying around, there are a few easy ways to look like a pro.
 If windows are available, take advantage of natural light by putting your camera in front of one and facing it inward.
 Stand on the opposite side of the room facing the window, and the light will shine on you like nature’s spotlight.
 Without windows, simply find a well-lit room and take a practice video to ensure it meets your eye test.
 You may want to experiment by turning some lights on and off, dimming lights, or even pulling lamps from another room to play around with the look.

 Now that you have your equipment ready, challenge yourself to make your background worthy of a wedding reception.
 Don’t just film yourself against a blank wall—have some fun with it!
 Some ideas: Display photos of the couple on a bookshelf, or have bubbly in the background and toast with it at the end.